tipofyzik/Godot_InputProcess_CSharp/README.md

 **How it works**:
+1. First you need to do is to create InputHandler class (how to write logic we'll discuss later)
+'''
+public partial class InputHandler {
+}

+'''
+Then write a global class that contains the InputHandler instance and the constructor of this global class.
+It essential to use the only ine InputHandler object since we want to precess input only once
+'''
+public partial class Global : Node {

+	public static Global data { get; set; } = new Global() { };
+	public InputHandler input_handler = new InputHandler() { };
+ }
+'''

-First you need to do is to create InputHandler class First you need to do is to override an _Inpit method in the built-in Node2D class (represents a 2D object).
+2. Then it's necessary to override an _Inpit method in the built-in Node2D class (represents a 2D object).
 '''
 public partial class Node2D : Godot.Node2D {
     public override void _Input(InputEvent @event) {